 Payline Data works with merchants and businesses to provide solutions for their credit card processing needs.
 Payline Data integrates with your existing platform and can also allow for mobile payments using a mobile reader or on your business’s app.

-- Schedule appointments and make payments remotely: Payline is partnered with Occasion to empower your customers to book their next appointment or visit from anywhere at anytime.
+Schedule appointments and make payments remotely: Payline is partnered with Occasion to empower your customers to book their next appointment or visit from anywhere at anytime.
 This tool also allows your customers to make payments, helping merchants achieve 65 to 80 percent conversion rates.

-- Transparent pricing: Payline’s pricing structure is clearly outlined on their website and is available in retail, online and enterprise packages.
+Transparent pricing: Payline’s pricing structure is clearly outlined on their website and is available in retail, online and enterprise packages.
 Retail and online packages cost 10 cents per transaction and $15 per month, and retail has a rate of .2 percent while online has a rate of .35 percent.
 Enterprise solutions are available for businesses that process more than $80,000 in credit card payments per month.

-- No extra fees: Payline doesn’t charge additional fees for application, cancellation or contracts, so you will never be caught off guard.
+No extra fees: Payline doesn’t charge additional fees for application, cancellation or contracts, so you will never be caught off guard.

-- Nonprofit discount: Nonprofit and other charitable organizations are eligible to use Payline’s platform at a discounted rate.
+Nonprofit discount: Nonprofit and other charitable organizations are eligible to use Payline’s platform at a discounted rate.
 In addition, Payline offers grants to charitable and nonprofit organizations.

-- Community: Payline customers can find quick answers to questions and connect with other business owners on Payline’s online forum.
+Community: Payline customers can find quick answers to questions and connect with other business owners on Payline’s online forum.
 Their knowledge base answers common questions, and the community forum allows for discussion and engagement with businesses in all types of industries.

-- Best for Payline Data is best for brick-and-mortar businesses, online retailers and mobile merchants.
+Best for: Payline Data is best for brick-and-mortar businesses, online retailers and mobile merchants.

-Payline Data Company Profile
+Payline Data Company Information

 - Company Name: